Ciara Conway

-Ciara Conway (born 13 August 1980) is a former Irish Labour Party politician who served as a Teachta Dála (TD) for the Waterford constituency from 2011 to 2016.
+Ciara Conway (born 13 August 1980) is an Irish former Labour Party politician who served as a Teachta Dála (TD) for the Waterford constituency from 2011 to 2016.

 She attended NUI Galway.
 She is married to Gary Honer.

 A former member of Dungarvan Town Council, she was first elected to the council at the 2009 local elections.

-Conway seconded the nomination, upon Simon Harris moving it, of Enda Kenny as Taoiseach on the first sitting of the 31st Dáil.
+Conway seconded the nomination, on Simon Harris moving it, of Enda Kenny as Taoiseach on the first sitting of the 31st Dáil.

 Conway lost her seat at the 2016 general election.